-All Tigo EI Inverter models (3.8, 7.6, 11.4 kW) are 208V and 240V compatible.
-Although the EI Inverters are single-phase, they can be used on a three-phase 208V AC panel.
+All Tigo EI Inverter models (3.8, 7.6, and 11.4 kW) are compatible with 208V and 240V systems.
+Although the EI Inverters are single-phase (split-phase, 120/240V), they can be used on a three-phase 208V AC panel.
 Pick two phases for the inverter two-pole breaker, and you are good to go!

-The utility or inspector may have some questions about this application, but you may alleviate their concerns if the following considerations are applied.
+The utility or inspector may have some questions about this application, but you can alleviate their concerns by applying the following considerations.

-The National Electric Code states that it is acceptable to install single phase inverters on three phase panels if the voltage imbalance between the phases is below 3%.
+The National Electric Code permits the installation of single-phase inverters on three-phase panels, provided the voltage imbalance between phases is less than 3%.
 However, check with your local utility for their requirements.

 Follow these instructions to determine AC panel voltage imbalance using the following scenario.
-These voltages were measured by the installer.
+The installer measured these voltages.

 Phase A – B = 208V